 • to provide mentored research experience for marine biology and field-related students

-• to provide logistic support for student and researchers wishing to conduct they studies in collaboration with Caribbean Reef Buddy
+• to provide logistic support for students and researchers wishing to conduct they studies in collaboration with Caribbean Reef Buddy

 • to enhance understanding and interest in marine biodiversity

-Our internship is focused on conduct primary research and is offered as professional practice for last year undergraduate students, master or PhD students wishing to conduct research in the area.
-Academic benefit from this high-quality scientific program enable university-level students to publish papers in peer reviewed journals strengthen their resume.
+Our internship is focused on conducting primary research, and is offered as professional practice for last year undergraduate students, master or PhD students wishing to conduct research in the area.
+Academic benefit from this high-quality scientific program enables university-level students to publish papers in peer reviewed journals to strengthen their resume.
 This program also enables scientific knowledge to be used in conservation and management interventions.

-Please note that a minimum of six weeks dedication and advanced open water (AOW) certification is required, so if you don’t yet hold an AOW certification, we recommend you first apply for the volunteer program and then continue your education through to the internship.
+Please note that a minimum of six weeks dedication and Advanced Open Water (or equivalent) certification is required, so if you don’t yet hold an Advanced certification, we recommend you first apply for the volunteer program and then continue your education through to the internship.
 In such a case the volunteer program will count as part of your internship training time.

-The internship is designed individually to achieve your personal research goals.
+The academic internship is designed individually to achieve your personal research goals.
 Therefore, details on costs, length of stay and infra-structures need to be discussed case-by-case.
-Our goal is to enhance scientific understanding of our ecosystems; therefore, we make sure to organize an excellent package that will allow you to conduct your project with us.
+Our goal is to enhance scientific understanding of our ecosystems; therefore, we make sure to organize a package that best meets the needs of your project with us.
 This is only possible due our long-term relationship with our local partners (i.e. hotel, dive center, sailboat) who offer us reduced prices to facilitate research and conservation in our region.
 Additionally, we can provide all logistic support and technical expertise in case the research needs to be conducted for a longer period than your stay.

 If you don’t yet have a project and are looking for a topic, here are some ideas of projects we are interested in:

 • Sea slugs biodiversity assessment (potential of discovering and describing new species - for this project you must have access to a molecular lab. at your university)